Techtonica/curriculum/projects/weather-app.md

 ## Guide code

-You can see a guide code from Cristina working with hard-code data [here](https://github.com/Yosolita1978/HardCodeDataWeatherApi)
-You can see a guide code from Cristina working with real data with a API_KEY[here](https://github.com/Yosolita1978/RealDataWeatherAPI)
+You can see a guide code working with hard-code data [here](https://github.com/Yosolita1978/HardCodeDataWeatherApi) You can see a guide code working with real data with a API_KEY[here](https://github.com/Yosolita1978/RealDataWeatherAPI)